 Metaphor has been central to the study of rhetoric and philosophy from Aristotle to the present day.
 Moreover, since at least the 1970s, the study of metaphor has continued to grow and a serious subject of scrutiny within linguistics, sociolinguistics, sociology, psychology, and education.
-According to Alderney (1975) “metaphors are necessary and not just nice”, and he explains that there are various ways in which metaphor can facilitate learning.
+According to Andrew Ortony, “metaphors are necessary and not just nice”, and they explains that there are various ways in which metaphor can facilitate learning.
 Metaphor can impress a concept or idea through the powerful image or vividness of the expression.

 Metaphor can also capture the inexpressible.
 In fact, what a metaphor conveys is virtually impossible to express in any other way without losing the potency of the message.

 In addition, metaphor aids compactness in that chunks of the well-known experience can be transferred to less well-known contexts.
 It is this transference from one context of phenomena to another that manifests the creative process.

 From personal experience, metaphors are the most powerful ways of getting information across that I have found!
 Different uses of metaphor reflect people’s sociocultural constructions of the world and can indicate what is significant in a particular culture and what is personally significant to those who create metaphors.
 Many have argued that metaphors make us, rather than us making metaphors (Stacey, 1997) and this influence may have more significance than we realise for children’s development.

 Think back to the special stories that have influenced you in your life and notice why.
 What happened inside you when you hear/heard these metaphors?